markni/bootstrap-sass-no-js/README.md

 # Bootstrap for Sass (Without Js)

 Not everyone needs Jquery and Javascript for their bootstrap projects.

-So I made a fork.
+This fork is modified from the offical repo to suit such a need.

+Primiarly aim to replace sass-bootstrap bower package which included in many Yeoman generators.

-Also come with a grunt file to build from scss to css.
+Included a minial Grunt file to build from scss to css.

+The original ruby files are not modifed, but not tested.

 ## Install